swedenconnect/technical-framework/ELN-0604 - Attribute Specification for the Swedish eID Framework.md

 The `sad` attribute holds Signature Activation Data that is required by a signature service in order to service a signature request in accordance with CEN EN 419 241-2<sup>5</sup>.
 The sad attribute holds a single string attribute value.
-The format of the string value is currently undefined, and will be further defined once the CEN standard is completed.
+The format of the string value is defined in the Signature Activation Protocol for Federated Signing \[SigSAP\].

 > \[5\]: The standard is currently under development.